• Play the sound file

 Obamacare is a hamfisted attempt to square the circle, applying federal legal compulsion to make the camel keep a stiff back.
 My ill-informed impression is that it's unconstitutional; and what we heard in the oral arguments this week suggests that the Supremes may so rule.

 Whether Obamacare stands or falls, though, the fundamental problem remains.
 The problem is generational, massively fiscal, and deadly serious.
 Someone's going to have to come up with a solution.
 It's not going away.

-03 — The Rubio bubble.
+03 — GOP veep pick: Rubio?
 On the campaign trail, we're still hearing some hopeful squeaking about a brokered convention from partisans of Rick Santorum and Newt Gingrich, but I don't believe a word of it.
 Romney's the nominee.

 In any case, the Congressional Hispanic Conference is plainly an ethnic-interest lobby, whose actual effect, whatever its intent, is to divide Americans from each other.
 Marco Rubio's membership in it is a bad sign.

 There was another negative indicator the other day, when Rubio stepped in front of a bunch of microphones in Washington, D.C. to talk about the Supreme Court hearings on Obamacare.
-He started out OK [Rubio: "Thank you for the opportunity …"] but then suddenly, a minute and a half in, we got this: [Rubio switching to Spanish].
+He started out OK [Clip: Rubio, "Thank you for the opportunity …"] but then suddenly, a minute and a half in, we got this: [Clip: Rubio switching to Spanish].

 Leaving aside the fact that to be perfectly consistent with the ideals of the Congressional Hispanic Conference, Rubio should then have said it all over again in Portuguese, which I am pretty sure he didn't, this is disgraceful.
 The language of our country is English, and our leaders should address us in no other.